-Afterwards, we noticed the people we were talking to had begun to ask deeper questions like, “How do you know if a nonprofit board is doing a good job?”
+Previously, we published an article about what nonprofit leadership can learn from frustrating nonprofit boards.
+In it we highlighted five common problems that boards experience and how an Executive Director, nonprofit CEO, or Board President can work to overcome them.
+If you haven’t checked that out yet, you definitely should!
+We highly recommend all nonprofit leaders familiarize themselves with the ways that boards can (and do) fail so that they can take a proactive approach to board management.
+Afterwards, we noticed the people we talked to were beginning to ask deeper questions like, “How do you know if a nonprofit board is doing a good job?”
 It seems that article helped nonprofit leaders, board members, and major donors to start thinking more critically about what they should look for in determining if the board they are connected to is being run effectively and accomplishing the organization’s mission.
 They wanted more information about what they should be on the lookout for – what kinds of red flags might signal an underlying culture problem or what kinds of signs indicate that the board is going off track.
-As a result, we put together this resource based on our team’s extensive experience in both full-time and interim nonprofit leadership roles.
-We hope this will help your senior leadership team to work more effectively with your board and promote overall organizational success!
+As a result, we put together this helpful resource based on our team’s extensive experience in both full-time and interim nonprofit leadership roles.
+We hope this will equip your senior leadership team to work more effectively with your board and promote overall organizational success!
+Red Flags that Indicate Board Ineffectiveness If you need a way to evaluate your board of directors, look through this list of signs that indicate problems are brewing internally:

 |